ecklf/ac2100-openwrt-guide/README.md

 ## Acknowledgements and resources

 This guide is based on the video of [韩风 Talk](https://www.youtube.com/watch?v=xexqu3veedw).
+Also you can find another guide in Spanish here [Domotica en casa](https://youtu.be/RnIs7BHYrT4) with all the process.
 Since many people don't know any Mandarin or don't use Windows, I've decided to write down my method of getting this to work.
 This is also helping people to understand more about the process rather than using a one-click solution.

 [pppoe-simulator.py](https://github.com/Percy233/PPPoE_Simulator-for-RM2100-exploit) by Percy233